Technical Writers

 I don’t see this role being completely automated in 10 years.

-shaan (Moderate) says
+shaan (Moderate) 1 year ago

 I asked ChatGPT few questions.
 From the responses i got from it, i feel its likely to replace Tech Writers in near future.
 As it will take less time to convert complex technical articles into simple language or vice versa.

-Psalm (Moderate) says
+Psalm (Moderate) 2 years ago

 If AI can perform well enough and at a lower cost, our expertise will lose its value.
 In many offices, we are already considered a luxury.
 It will be even harder to justify our worth if AI can make the writing process less time-consuming and painful for engineers.
 Many jobs, not just technical writing, are seen as luxuries by employers who lack the necessary skills or time to do them properly.
 If AI can reduce time and costs while producing reasonable content with minimal input, what will be left for technical writers to do?